department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2023-06-veteran-facing/research-plan.md

      1. Notice different hours/appointments per service *vs.* regional office in general?

-10. How do Veterans (and others) react to seeing **2 phone numbers**?
-     1. Which phone number would they use and why?
-     2. What do they expect when they call?
+12. What feedback do Veterans (and others) have on **content, organization, and length** of the regional benefit office web page?
+     1. Do Veterans (and others) interact with any of the *Prepare for your visit* accordions?
-8. Do Veterans (and others) interact with any of the **3 action links** near the top of the page?
+     1. Do Veterans (and others) interact with any of the 3 action links near the top of the page?
 If so, which ones?

-12. What feedback do Veterans (and others) have on content, organization, and length of the regional benefit office web page?
+     1. How do Veterans (and others) react to seeing 2 phone numbers?
+Which phone number would they use and why?
+What do they expect when they call?

 ### Hypotheses
 1. Veterans (and others) will understand **what they can do** at a VA benefit office from the new web page.